kubernetes-sigs/cluster-api-provider-aws/docs/creating-multinode-controlplane-clusters.md

 ## Prerequisites
 ### Creating cluster with single instance controlplane.
-Following the [getting started guide](docs/getting-started.md), please set up a cluster with a single control plane instance.
+Set up a single instance control plane cluster by following the [getting started guide](docs/getting-started.md).

 ## Growing controlplane into multi-node controlplane.
 At this point, a cluster with a single instance control plane has been created and is responding to `kubectl`.
 Please refer to the 'Using the Cluster' section of the [getting started guide](docs/getting-started.md) for instructions.
 If you are unable to run `kubectl` against the cluster, please follow the 'Troubleshooting' section of the [getting started guide](docs/getting-started.md) to resolve the problem.